 Representative Coach Course (Level 2) – 28 hours of contact time plus pre and post-course requirements

-(Need to have been accredited as a Level 1 coach for a minimum of 12 months)
+(Need to have held Community Coach accreditation - Level 1 - for a minimum of 12 months)

 $200 for course and materials

 High Performance Coach Course (Level 3) - by SACA invitation only

 For coaches coaching at State or National level